ClaraVnk/openstack-toolbox/README.md

   source ../openstack.sh
   ```

-## Openstack summary with instance costs
+## Openstack summary

+This will list instances with their costs, backups, images, volumes, etc.

 ### 1. As a client